 School Age Immunisations Service

 The Enfield Immunisation Team provides the school aged vaccination programme for the borough of Enfield.
 We work with primary and secondary schools within the borough including special schools, Looked After Children, Pupil Referral Units (PRU), private schools and home educated children.
-For pupils that are absent a clinic in the school holidays is provided for the chance to the missed immunisation.
+For pupils that are absent a clinic in the school holidays is provided for the chance to have their missed immunisation.